snkgak/stacki-docker/README.md

 "Attributes" or key/value pairs, allow us to customize the install of a bunch of nodes or individual nodes depending how they've been set.
 This allows us to enable or disable functionality for a set of hosts or individual hosts without having to generate multiple kickstart files.
 They can be used for configuration settings, or as conditionals in Kickstart files to fire off or not fire off a configuration.

 Attributes allow us flexibility; however, it comes at the cost of complexity.
 More attributes mean more knobs to turn and buttons to push.
 It makes for a steeper learning curve.
-(I would put forth the proposition that even with the added complexity of attributes, we Stacki is still simpler to wrap your head around than Cobbler/MaaS/Satellite/Spacewalk/Foreman or, deity forbid, Ironic.
+(I would put forth the proposition that even with the added complexity of attributes, Stacki is still simpler to wrap your head around than Cobbler/MaaS/Satellite/Spacewalk/Foreman or, deity forbid, Ironic.
 (Which, if you've ever tried to use it, turns out to be a play on it's own name.)

 So let's go through this a little more completely so you know what you're getting.